CurveDocs/curve-resources/docs/en/crvusd/borrow-rate.md

 <figcaption></figcaption>
 </figure>

-The future rate is the new rate to which it will udpate once someone interacts with the market.
+The future rate is the new rate to which it will update once someone interacts with the market.

 <figure markdown="span">
     ![Image title](../images/crvusd/education/borrow-rate/new_rate_light.png#only-light){ width="350" }